Reblexis/rubik-solver/README.md

 3. **Depth-limited search**: The search is performed up to a certain depth, which is different for the general case and the G1 subgroup.

 4. **G1 subgroup awareness**: The solver recognizes when the cube reaches the G1 subgroup (all cubies correctly oriented, and U-D slice edges in the correct slice) and switches to a more focused search strategy with a reduced move set.
+More about G1 subgroup in this [wikipedia article](https://en.wikipedia.org/wiki/Optimal_solutions_for_the_Rubik%27s_Cube) (there under G2).

 5. **Move pruning**: Certain moves are pruned to reduce the search space, such as avoiding consecutive moves on the same face or opposite faces.